2012 General Valuation Roll (GV2012)

 The existing valuation roll of the municipality must be updated at least once a year, and the update can only be done via a supplementary valuation roll.

 Only a subset of the properties in the municipality is valued in a supplementary valuation roll.
-It is selected in terms of Section 78 of the Local Government: Municipal Property Rates Act (No. 6 of 2004) and would include, among others, properties that have recently been improved, subdivided or consolidated.
+These properties are for valuation in terms of Section 78 of the Local Government: Municipal Property Rates Act (No. 6 of 2004) and would include, among others, properties that have recently been improved, subdivided or consolidated.

 The City of Cape Town's first Supplementary Valuation Roll to the 2012 General Valuation Roll, SV01, was certified by the Municipal Valuer on 30 April 2013.
-The SV01 objection process will run from 21 May until 30 June 2013.
-Late objections will not be accepted.
+The SV01 objection process ran from 21 May until 30 June 2013.